DrakeH5/DrakeHughesBlog/README.md

 A Blog Styled Website I created.

-Upload Posts (if you know password)
+Upload Posts (if you know password);

-View Posts
+View Posts;

-Create and Login to Account
+Create and Login to Account;

-Sign Up for Emails when something is posted Automatically send emails when something is posted
+Sign Up for Emails when something is posted;

+Automatically send emails when something is posted;